pdeljanov/Symphonia/symphonia/README.md

 ## Current Support

-Support for individual audio codecs and media formats is provided by separate crates.
-By default, Symphonia enables support for FOSS codecs and formats, but others may be enabled via the features option.
+Support for individual audio codecs and media formats are provided by separate crates.
+By default, Symphonia only enables support royalty-free open standard codecs and formats, but others may be enabled using feature flags.

+> **Tip:** All formats and codecs can be enabled with the `all` feature flag.

+### Status

-The follow status classifications are used to determine the state of development for each format or codec.
+The following status classifications are used to determine the state of development for each format or codec.

 | Status    | Meaning                                                                                                                  |
 |-----------|--------------------------------------------------------------------------------------------------------------------------|